brooklynrail/brooklynrail-platform/content/people/dore-bowen.md

   In 2019 Bowen published _Bruce Nauman: Spatial Encounters_ (with Constance M.
   Lewallen, University of California Press), and is currently completing a monograph on the diorama from the 19th century to contemporary installation art.
-She is a Research Professor in the Department of Art, Art History & Visual Studies at Duke University"
+She is Research Professor in the Department of Art, Art History & Visual Studies at Duke University."
 portraits:
   - media: 2020/08/dore-bowen
 website: http://www.dorebowen.com